 Library Preparation and Sequencing.
 RNA quality evaluation and quantification were performed on Advanced Analytical’s Fragment Analyzer and its High Sense RNA kit.
 Total RNA was normalized to 100 pico grams prior to oligo-dT capture and cDNA synthesis with Takara’s SMART-Seq v4.
 The resulting cDNA was assessed on the Fragment Analyzer with the High Sense Large Fragment kit and quantified using a Life Technologies’ Qubit 3.0 fluorometer.
 Libraries were generated using Illumina’s Nextera XT DNA Library Prep kit.
 Medium depth sequencing (>30 million reads per sample) was performed with an Illumina HiSeq 2500 on a Rapid Run v2, 125 base pairs, Paired End run.

-.
-10. .
+RNA-Seq Analysis.
+We prepared 10 RNA libraries in total (5 libraries per group) On average, we obtained about 11 million reads (3-23 million) per sample, and the average mapping of 76.43% (49-92 %) to the GRCh38 reference genome using HISAT2 (reference1) after trimming of adapters through cutadapt (reference2).
+Next, we employed DESeq2 (reference 3) to normalized raw counts with median of ratios methods after filtering >10 reads per gene and to determine the differentially expressed genes and pathways from comparisons.
+Plots and heatmaps are obtained in R/Bioconductor (R version 4.1.1).
+All data is available in GEO (accession # GSEXXXXX)

+Functional and Pathway Analysis.
+Over-representation analysis of differentially expressed genes by DESeq2 was performed using Enrichr (reference 4) to identify enriched Gene Ontology (GO) (reference 5) categories and/or pathways.
+The predefined pathways we used are compiled from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database (reference 6) and Hallmark (reference 7).
+Hallmark contains 50 gene signatures from over 4,000 original overlapping gene sets from v4.0 MSigDB collections and KEGG contains 186 gene signatures in c2.cp.kegg.v7.4 (MSigDB).
+In addition, to identify enriched brain cell types in each group, we used Gene Set Enrichment Analysis (GSEA) (reference 8, Subramanian et al., 2005) with a combination of BrainRNAseq dataset (brainrnaseq.org, reference 9) and our house dataset as genesets and normalized count values as expression dataset.
+Enriched genesets were identified by signal-to-noise method with 1000 permutations.
+Gene sets with normalized enrichment scores (NES) > 1.5 or < -1.5 were considered significant.

 Credentialing.
 To validate the cellular specificity and location of translational products of DEGs, immunocytochemistry was performed on 30-um thick free floating sections obtained from brain slices fixed with 4% paraformaldehyde.
-We focused on translational products of DEGs that were integral to functional pathways and that showed a significant (p> 0.01) change in expression levels.
+We focused on translational products of DEGs that were integral to functional pathways and that showed a significant (p < 0.01) change in expression levels.
 Antibodies used in these studies are described in Supplemental Figure X.

 Iron staining.
 The diaminobenzidine (DAB)-enhanced Turnbull staining protocol was applied for detection of iron.
 After washing free floating tissue was immersed in aqueous ammoniumsulfide solution [2% in deionized water (d.w.)] for 90 minutes This process followed by a 30-minute incubation with aqueous solution containing 5% potassium ferricyanide and 0.5% hydrochloric acid (HCl).
 After washing steps with dH2O, sections were incubated in methanol containing 0.01 M sodium azide and 0.3% hydrogen peroxide for 60 minutes for blocking of endogenous peroxidase.
 Next, sections were washed with 0.1 M Sorrenson’s buffer.
 Iron staining was amplified by a solution containing 0.025% DAB (Sigma Aldrich) and 0.005% hydrogen peroxide in a 0.1 M phosphate buffer for 5-10 minutes (for proper color developing).
 The reaction was stopped by rinsing the sections in tap water and mount in glycerol as regular mounting protocol (figure 3D).